 5. Limit Technology

 Limiting the amount of time spent on technology throughout the day will help increase productivity.
 With the abundance of technology available at our fingertips and our children’s fingertips it’s very easy to get caught up looking at a screen all day.
 By setting a time limit on technology, you are able to monitor your child’s activity and keep them active.

-Walton Academy is always looking to improve students’ learning.
+Walton Academy is a private school located in Greenville, North Carolina who is always looking to improve students’ learning.
 While we are not with them over the summer, we hope parents can get involved and incorporate education into their daily activities.
 Learn more today!